rom1212/eng-notes/database-datastore.md

 # Transaction
 ## When need a transaction?
+* read-write transaction
   * write value depends on read value
-* write to different rows
+  * write to different rows (or multiple writes)
+* read-only transaction
   * multiple reads need to happen for data at the same PIT (point in time)

 # (My)SQL Database
 ## Schema Design